 Have you ever stumbled upon the case of having files (pictures, documents, videos) related to one of your entities?
-If you have, you probably wondered what is the best way to send your JSON data and those files to the REST API.
-There are several approaches and each one has its advantages and disadvantages.

 Use Two HTTP Requests – JSON and Binary

 Typically, the body of a standard HTTP request contains one type of data.
 Here, though, we’re dealing with two of them.
 The simplest way to implement our function is to send several HTTP requests one after another.
 We send our JSON first, then the picture, and finally the video.
 This is an example -n reality, you may need to use a different order, but the idea remains the same.

 - Synchronization between requests is needed – each request is only sent once the previous one is complete.
 Otherwise, you may have racing conditions in the backend – two modifications over the same object at the same time.

 - Transactional behavior (either all changes are successful or data is reverted to the last consistent state) is difficult to achieve in this case – your REST API has already done the changes before the next request arrives.

 Multipart HTTP Requests can Have Both Multiple Data Types in the Body and Multiple Data Objects